MinwooPark96/minwoopark96.github.com/aboutme.md

 **Publication**

-Min Woo Park and Ji Eun Lee, [*Computation of the iterated Aluthge, Duggal, and Mean transforms*](https://www.pmf.ni.ac.rs/filomat-content/2023/37-15/FILOMAT%2037-15.html), Filomat (2023)
+Min Woo Park and Ji Eun Lee, [*Computation of the iterated Aluthge, Duggal, and Mean transforms*](https://doiserbia.nb.rs/Article.aspx?ID=0354-51802315843P), Filomat (2023)

 **Working**

-1. *Convergence of the iterated mean transforms of a 2 × 2 matrix* (submitted)
+1. *Convergence of the iterated mean transforms of a 2 × 2 matrix* (Submitted)
 2. *Value of Information under Insolubility*
 3. *Completeness of Graphical Criteria - Non Redundant under Optimality*
-4. *Complete Graphical Criterion for Sequential Adjustment*
+4. *Complete Graphical Criterion for Sequential Covariate Adjustment in Causal Inference*